 Boombox

-Equal parts status symbol and traveling sound system, the boombox, which first became popular in the U.S. in the 70s, was the original portable party machine.
+Equal parts status symbol and traveling sound system, the boombox, which first gained popularity in the U.S. in the 1970s, was the original portable party machine.
 You’d spot these larger-than-life battery-operated stereos perched on your shoulders, blasting the latest hits and announcing your musical tastes to everyone within a three-block radius.
+If you really wanted to impress, you got a model with dual cassette decks and extra bass.

 Overhead Projectors